Brand development that increases sales velocity, guaranteed.

 We’re only kidding, naturally (not really).
 However, it is a fact that customers like companies with heart.
 Be honest, if you were given a choice between a product that merely promised to give you the best value for money and a product that promised to donate a portion of the profits to a baby otter rescue fund, you’d buy the hell out of the baby otter product, wouldn’t you?
 Of course you would; you’re a gentle, caring human being.

-As a product packaging design agency, we’ve helped many brands improve sales performance and one of the ways is through testing product bundling.
+As an agency with decades of experience in CPG pack design, we’ve helped many brands improve sales performance and one of the ways is through testing product bundling.
 Profit bundling helps boost product sales significantly, so if you use those baby otters to your benefit, it’s important to use your packaging and labeling space to note your altruism clearly.
 Some companies even dedicate most of the label to their charitable vision.
 Ever heard of the Kombucha Dog?

 The Kombucha Dog